chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_multiphysics.rst

     .. important::

-      The flux represented by the ``convection-radiation`` BC follow the direction of the normal vector to the boundary, i.e., pointing outwards the boundary.
+      The flux represented by the ``convection-radiation-flux`` BC follow the direction of the normal vector to the boundary, i.e., pointing outwards the boundary.
 As consequence, a positive value for ``heat_flux``, for example, will result on heat being extracted from the boundary.

 .. seealso::